 Valuing General Motors Company stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of General Motors Company's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

-General Motors Company's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 9x.
-In other words, General Motors Company shares trade at around 9x recent earnings.
+General Motors Company's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 6x.
+In other words, General Motors Company stocks trade at around 6x recent earnings.

-General Motors Company's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.9196.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+General Motors Company's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.6505.
+A low ratio can be interpreted as meaning the stocks offer better value, while a higher ratio can be interpreted as meaning the stocks offer worse value.

-General Motors Company's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $15.9 billion.
+General Motors Company's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$20.2 billion.

 The EBITDA is a measure of a General Motors Company's overall financial performance and is widely used to measure a its profitability.

 |Revenue TTM||USD$139.6 billion|